Home » All Recipes » Lemon Crinkle Cookies

 2. Beat butter and sugar: In the bowl of your stand mixer, beat the butter and sugar until fluffy (a couple of minutes).

-3. Add the wet ingredients: Add the eggs, lemon juice, lemon zest, vanilla extract and food colouring (if using) and mix to combine.
+3. Add the wet ingredients: Add the eggs, lemon juice, lemon zest, vanilla extract and food coloring (if using) and mix to combine.

 4. Combine the wet and dry ingredients.
 Slowly add the dry ingredients to the stand mixer and mix until they are incorporated.